 In the original timeline, the love interest dies, and the hero's blood is all over her apartment.
 So apparently, in the original timeline, he went back and failed.
 But then in the new timeline, he gets his wounds saving the love interest.
 He doesn't bleed all over the love interest's place until after he saves her.
 So how did there end up being blood in the original timeline, but the love interests dies?

-A fan theory◊ suggest that the timeline would have to have run 4 times to get the desired results seen in the film.
+A fan theory◊ suggest that the timeline would have to have run four times to get the desired results seen in the film.

 In Johnny and the Bomb Pratchett explains that most time travellers forget the original timeline when they return to the new one because of the human tendency to accept what's around them as normal; but if you really try (or are reminded of it by some useful clue) you can remember how things used to be.